 Both Blesta and WHMCS are very popular hosting reseller management tools, with many proponents for each.

 Blesta is reputed to be more straightforward, with comparatively limited functionality since it doesn’t have all the plugins available for WHMCS.
 However, Blesta’s code can be modified to support whatever functionality you need, and it has a well-documented API for developers.

 How does WHMCS compare with HostBill?

-HostBill is another popular client management, support and billing software for hosting resellers.
-In contrast to WHMCS’s single order form design, it comes with many order form templates for your customers.
-Much of WHMCS is hard-coded in English while HostBill has a built-in translation module that makes it easy to translate into other languages.
-HostBill requires more of an upfront investment, since they only offer their licenses at a one-time fee, instead of the lower-cost monthly subscription options provided by WHMCS.
+HostBill is another popular client management, support, and billing software application for hosting resellers.
+In contrast to WHMCS's single order form design, it comes with many order form templates for your customers.